-Sony raises forecast despite lagging video-game business
+Sony warns of China virus impact on raised forecast for year

-TOKYO (AP) — Fiscal third-quarter profit at Japanese electronics and entertainment company Sony Corp. dipped to about half of what it was the previous year as its video game, networking and film businesses stumbled.
+TOKYO (AP) — Japanese electronics and entertainment company Sony Corp. warned Tuesday that forecasts and results were at risk because of the new virus in China, as it reported a drop in fiscal third quarter on stumbling video game, networking and film businesses.

+Tokyo-based Sony, which makes PlayStation video-game consoles, Bravia TVs and Spider-Man films, said the impact of the virus was unclear, but production and sales of its image sensor division were at risk.
+The company promised to release any new forecasts as soon as possible.

+The new coronavirus has caused more than 400 deaths in China, and confirmed cases have climbed to more than 20,000, mostly in China, since the outbreak started late last year.

-Tokyo-based Sony, which makes PlayStation video-game consoles, Bravia TVs and Spider-Man films, reported Tuesday an October-December profit of 229.5 billion yen ($2.1 billion), down from 429 billion yen a year earlier.
+Sony reported an October- December profit of 229.5 billion yen ($2.1 billion), down from 429 billion yen a year earlier.
+Quarterly sales rose 3% to 2.46 trillion yen ($22.6 billion).
+Both quarterly profit and sales were better than the FactSet forecasts.

-Sony raised its profit forecast for the year through March 2020 to 590 billion yen ($5.4 billion), up from an earlier projection for 540 billion yen ($5 billion) profit.
+Sony raised its profit forecast for the year through March 2020 to 590 billion yen ($5.4 billion), up from an earlier projection of 540 billion yen ($5 billion) profit.

-That still trails the 916 billion yen Sony earned the previous fiscal year through March 2019.
+That still trails the 916 billion yen Sony earned in the fiscal year that ended in March 2019.

 Sales and profit from Sony’s PlayStation 4 business have been faltering.
 The PlayStation 5 is set to go on sale later this year.
 An announcement of an upgrade for a machine that’s been on sale several years tends to dampen sales of the current model.